*All Orders 4/19-4/27 Will Ship 4/28*

 The quest for the hottest pepper never ends, but people like Ed Currie are on the case.

-His Carolina Reaper Pepper is the current record holder for being the hottest in the world (more on that below).
+His Carolina Reaper Pepper X is the current record holder for being the hottest in the world (more on that below).

 Eating one hot pepper after another to see how hot they are might not sound fun (although many people might think so), but fortunately, that’s not necessary.